johnmccabe/podtail/README.md

 Please raise an issue if theres an unimplemented flag you need support for.

 ## Installation
-Podtail currently wraps the `kubectl` command which you need to have installed and available on the path in order to use `podtail`.
+Podtail currently wraps the `kubectl` command which you need to have installed in order to use `podtail`.

 Please refer to the Kubernetes documentation for information on how to install `kubectl` for your specific OS.